techAnvPy/AnvPy/README.md

 </p>

 # AnvPy
-### Android Versatile Python, an IDE on Android for developing Application and games in Python.
+### *Android Versatile Python, an IDE on Android for developing Applications and games in Python.*